philosopherstonerush/java-notes/spring/chad darby tutorial/springCore/springCore/readME.md

 2) No public constructor - ie.. zero arguments
 3) has properties that use set/get - for example "foo" ---> "getFoo()"

+## Spring Bean

 In spring, a bean is how you initialize a third party client to work with spring container.
 A third party class would not be specified with @Component, how to make it availiable to the container?
 User @Configuration and @Bean - refer swimCoach.

+@Bean annotation is used on methods to specify that the object returned by the method is a bean to be managed by spring context.
+It is usually declared in @Configuration classes.

 # Okay so, is spring bean a java bean?